ClearExplanationsAI/CLEAR-MRI/README.md

 ## CNN training.

-Lockbox.py is the script for training the CNNs evaulated in the paper.
+Lockbox final.py is the script for training the CNNs evaulated in the paper.

 Nine CNN models can be trained, as listed on page 9 of the paper.